 Choose something that you can do that won’t require a ton of ongoing work, but that is still of high value to your audience.
 The goal is to take those people who have been followers for a while, and turn them into paying customers; because once they’ve purchased from you, the likelihood of them spending more money with you as time goes on skyrockets.

-As an example, I just relaunched SizzleForce Marketing Club.
+As an example, I just relaunched SizzleForce Marketing Academy.
 When we first launched, I promoted it at just $7 for the first month.
-The content in the Club is worth hundreds of dollars (and constantly growing as we add new content) but my goal was to convert those people that had been watching me but not actually moving toward doing business with me.
+The content in the Academy is worth hundreds of dollars (and constantly growing as we add new content) but my goal was to convert those people that had been watching me but not actually moving toward doing business with me.
 I wanted to get them into the habit of buying from me so I made it really, really easy for people to buy in.
 The goal of your no-brainer offer is to get people into your funnel because once they’re there, the chance of them buying your higher value products and services goes through the roof.

 Remember, no matter what business you’re in, Facebook is your friend.
 If you take the time to learn how to do marketing on Facebook well, you will be in very, very good shape.
 And if you need more personalized help getting going, contact us today to find out how we can help.